Magnaura: Description

 In his description of the area, Procopius tells of a large marble gateway that led to a peristyle courtyard which stood in front of the Magnaura.
 The structure of the Magnaura is thought to have followed a basilican plan with two side aisles supporting galleries and multiple apses at its eastern end.
+A description in the 10th century De Ceremoniis may indicate that it was replaced by a cross-in-square building by that time.
 One of the most remarked upon features in this building was the so-called Throne of Solomon situated in its central apse, which is said to have been surrounded by automata in the form of trees, singing birds, and roaring lions that awed and delighted visitors.
 Scholars have described the Magnaura as a material projection of Byzantine imperial power over all subjects of the oikoumene.